Tracing the Crew & Families of the World War 1 Battleship

 They must have been very good friends indeed.

-But this photo was Harry's greatest treasure.
+(Left) This photo which has just emerged from a box of treasures saved by my uncle recently deceased, was Harry's greatest treasure.
 A photograph of the man that gave rise to Harry Freeman's career in the Navy.

-He was 2nd Lieutenant Tom Freeman.
-6th Btn., Northamptonshire Regiment and Harry's older brother. he was a fine soldier who served on the Somme with the 1st Royal Marine Light Infantry (1RMLI) and like so many, never came home.
+He was 2nd Lieutenant Tom Freeman from Beworth, 6th Btn., Northamptonshire Regiment and Harry's older brother.
+Tom was a fine soldier who served on the Somme with the 1st Royal Marine Light Infantry (1RMLI) and like so many, never came home.

-As a result the battalion lost m0re than half its men, even before the attack had ever begun.
+As a result the battalion lost m0re than half its men, even before the attack had even begun.
 Caught in the open, they didn't stand a chance.
-He died age 22 and is buried at Regina Trench Cemetery, Grandcour.
+Tom Freeman died age 22 & is buried at Regina Trench Cemetery, Grandcour.

 |University of London Officers Training Corps, Roll of War Service, 1914-1919||